teckie-1/my-journey/README.md

 I am a second-year Computer Science student with a strong interest in Linux, cybersecurity, and IT infrastructure.
 While I am studying computer science in college, a lot of my practical skills have come from hands-on projects, online challenges, and self-taught learning through YouTube tutorials and technical blogs.

 I enjoy experimenting with system configurations, troubleshooting issues, and learning new tools by applying them in real-world scenarios.
 I'm still learning and improving, but I take on every challenge as an opportunity to grow my skill set.

-💡 What I’ve Been Working On
+💡 What I’ve Been Working On:

 🔧 Linux System Administration

     Installed and configured Arch Linux on multiple machines, troubleshooting hardware and software issues.